The McKinnon group

 Madeleine Beckner

-Second year graduate student, Statistics
+Third year graduate student, Statistics and Data Science

 Email: mbeckner at ucla dot edu